 - Current Key Performance Measures (KPMs).

-Find out more about the Proposed Key Performance Measures (KPMs) Revisions below.
+Find out more about the Final Key Performance Measures (KPMs) Revisions below.

 Annual visit/encounter data must be collected in an electronic data system, often referred to as a “Practice Management System.”
 Each visit and the data elements related to that visit described further below must be collected and submitted in an electronic format that is acceptable to the SPO.